Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models: Introduction

-Furthermore, we establish in this paper, by studying off-diagonal matrix elements of the operators, that the SYK chain model behaves like a random matrix theory (RMT) up to a certain energy scale and beyond that it shows non-RMT behaviors.
-We recognize the energy scale, by analogy with the theory of disordered conductors, as the Thouless energy $E_T$ and confirm that the Thouless energy is directly proportional to a positive power of the inter-sites coupling strength in the model $J_1$.
-The more strongly the neighboring SYK sites in the chain are coupled together, the larger the energy scale for which the system exhibits RMT behavior.
+Furthermore, by analyzing the off-diagonal matrix elements of the operators, I demonstrate that the SYK chain and two-site SYK exhibits behavior consistent with random matrix theory (RMT) up to a characteristic energy scale, beyond which deviations from RMT emerge.
+Drawing an analogy with disordered conductors, I identify this scale as the Thouless energy, $E_T$, and show that it increases with the inter-site coupling strength $J_1$.
+In particular, stronger coupling between adjacent SYK sites extends the energy window over which the system displays RMT-like behavior.\footnote{For discussions of RMT behavior and the Thouless energy in the SYK and supersymmetric SYK models, see \cite{Garcia2016, Garcia2018}.}

 The remainder of the paper is organized as follows.
-In section \ref{Review} we review eigenstate thermalization hypothesis and the SYK chain model.
-We define the term \textit{loose satisfaction} of ETH and also discuss the Thouless energy and diffusion constant of the SYK chain model.
-In section \ref{NumericalChecks} we numerically check ETH for three cases of coupling strengths of the SYK chain model, both for single realizations of the disorder and for ensemble averages of realizations of the disorder.
-We comment on the difference between application of ETH for single realizations and ensemble averaged ones.
-We further recognize the RMT behavior of the model for certain energy ranges and indicate the relation of its Thouless energy with the inter-sites coupling strength.
-In section \ref{con} we conclude the paper with a summary and discussion of implications of our results, future directions, and comparison with the study of R\'enyi entanglement entropy.
+In Section \ref{Review}, I review the eigenstate thermalization hypothesis (ETH) and the two-site SYK and SYK chain models.
+I introduce the concept of \textit{approximate ETH behavior} and discuss the Thouless energy and diffusion constant of the SYK chain model.
+In Section \ref{Setup}, I describe the computational setup, including the numerical construction of the two-site SYK and SYK chain models, the exploration of various coupling regimes, the construction of few-body operators, and the determination of their thermal values along with a representative entropy for ETH comparisons.
+In Section~\ref{NumericalChecks-Single}, I numerically verify ETH for single realizations of the two-site SYK and SYK chain models and demonstrate that ETH is approximately satisfied.
+In Section~\ref{NumericalChecks-Ensemble}, I verify ETH for the ensemble-averaged models, showing that they satisfy ETH precisely.
+I also identify the Thouless energy and examine the relation between the diffusion constant and the coupling strengths.
+Finally, in Section \ref{con}, I conclude with a summary of the results, a discussion of their implications and future directions, and a comparison with the study of R\'enyi entanglement entropy.